slic3r/Slic3r-Manual/src/expert-mode/cooling.md

 Reading from right to left, when the minimum fan threshold (#2) is reached the fan is turned on.
 This increases in intensity as the layer time decreases.
-The print speed remains constant until the estimated print time drops below a certain threshold (#1), this is when the print speed is reduced until it reaches it’s minimum value.
+The print speed remains constant until the estimated print time drops below a certain threshold (#1); this is when the print speed is reduced until it reaches its minimum value.

 Fans
 ----